Skip to main content Skip to main navigation

 Course Structure

-Students are required to complete 12 core units and 8 elective units.
+Students are required to complete 240 credit points of core units and 120 credit points of elective units.
 Students that complete a 4-unit, subject-based Elective Sequence may nominate to have this recorded on their transcript as a minor in the subject area.
-Alternatively, students may complete any other combination of major, minors, or elective units from the School of Arts and Humanities or other Schools with the approval of the Course Coordinator.
+Alternatively, students may complete any other combination of major, minors, or elective units from the School of Arts and Humanities or other Schools in the university.

 Year 1 - Semester 1